tamersp25/docs/docs/apis/job-quick-start-guide/create-job.md

 # Create a Job with Cognitive Processing Tasks

+A Job is a unit of work in aiWARE.
+The job, in turn, consists of one or more *tasks*.
-Uploaded assets can be processed to detect objects, transcribe the file’s audio into text, and translate between languages.
-A call to the *Create Job* mutation creates a new job with a list of cognitive processing tasks based on the engine IDs specified in the request body.
-Additional task payload parameters that indicate how the service is to be performed are required for certain engines.
-Each job request must set transcoding as the primary task to convert the file to a supported format for processing.
-The *insert into index* parameter is also required to ensure output data is indexed and made searchable in Veritone.
+So for example, you can set up a job to operate against an asset so as to detect objects, transcribe the asset’s audio into text, and translate between languages.
+All of that would fit into a "job."

+A call to the `createJob` mutation creates a new job with a list of cognitive processing tasks based on the engine IDs specified in the request body.
+Additional task payload parameters (that specify how the service is to be performed) are required for certain engines.
+If an asset needs to be converted to a supported format for processing, the job request must set *transcoding* as the primary task, to convert the file to a supported format for processing.
+The *insert into index* parameter is also required to ensure output data will be indexed and made searchable in Veritone.

 *Important Note about Translation:*

-Because translation engines use text to translate one language to another, a file must first be processed for transcription before it can be translated.
-Transcription can occur separately or in the same job with translation.
+Because translation engines use text to translate one language to another, a media file must first be processed for *transcription* before it can be translated.
+Transcription can occur separately, or in the same job with translation.

 #### Request Payload: Create a Job